HL7/davinci-ehrx/input/intro-notes/OperationDefinition-member-match-intro.md

 In addition, the $member-match operation allows establishing consent from the patient (or other responsible party) that enables information to flow between the initiating system and the responding system.

+This operation might be used by EHRs, other payers, or any other type of system that needs to interact with a payer and who needs to resolve the identity of the member in question on the target payer's system.

 The operation works by passing in up to four parameters:

 * The requesting system's demographic information on the member (as a Patient resource)